pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/CAN.md

 #####<function>can.events()</function>

-This method returns a value with bits sets (if any) indicating the events that have occured in the bus.
+This method returns a value with bits sets (if any) indicating the events that have occurred in the bus.
 Please note that by calling this function the internal events registry is cleared automatically, therefore calling it immediately for a second time will most likely return a value of 0.

 ### Constants